 The gastronomic stars of the Lot Valley are its black truffles.
 One devotee was the writer Colette, who came here on treasure hunts led by a sow, as was customary in her day, when every rural household kept pigs.
 Today dogs are trained to sniff out the precious fungi, since pigs try to eat what they uncover.

-During the winter truffle season, guests are welcome to join the area’s expert, Alexis Pelissou of the Michelin one-star restaurant Le Gindreau, for a great outing in a genuine, congenial French atmosphere.
+During the winter truffle season, don’t miss a meal at the Michelin one-star restaurant Le Gindreau, where truffles steal the show.
 The Tuesday afternoon truffle market (only in season) in Lalbenque is a strictly regulated affair; it demands know-how to participate, but it’s fascinating to watch.
 If you do buy a “diamant noir”, don’t wash it.
 Just scrape it clean as lovingly as did Colette.
-Le Gindreau, at Saint-Médard, is open all year, and Pelissou is a beaming, friendly host.
-His restaurant is in the former village school, its terrace beneath the chestnut trees of the schoolyard.
+Le Gindreau, at Saint-Médard, is open all year, and chef Pascal Bardet– who worked under Alain Ducasse for 18 years– is a talented successor to Alexis Pelissou.
+The restaurant is in the former village school, its terrace beneath the chestnut trees of the schoolyard.
 The place, the succulent local products and the chef’s creativity make this a special stop on the gourmet pilgrim route.

 Find Thirza’s books in the France Today bookstore.

 Maison de la Vigne, du Vin et des Paysages d’Estaing L’Escaillou, Cousibou, 05.65.44.04.42. website

 Auberge du Fel Le Fel, Entraygues-sur-Truyère, 05.65.44.52.30. website

 Domaine de Méjanassère Entraygues-sur-Truyère, 05.65.44.54.76. website

 Musée Champollion–Les Ecritures du Monde Place Champollion, Figeac, 05.65.50.31.08. website